work about resume contact

 2024 – 2026

-Rise In STEM was looking for a new report designer to refresh their annual Impact Report, alongside design support for Black Futures History Month, an opportunity to bring a fresh, engaging visual approach to both long-form storytelling and digital campaigns.
+Rise In STEM, a youth-focused nonprofit expanding access to STEM careers for underrepresented communities, needed a new report designer to refresh their annual Impact Report and support a Black Futures History Month campaign, bringing a fresher visual approach to both long-form storytelling and digital content.

 Scope Editorial Design · Impact Reporting · Campaign Design · Social Media · Visual Identity · Design Systems